We offer 2 ALL Inclusive Open Water Diver Packages:

 We do not call ourselves ‘Premier’, ‘the Best’ or ‘#1’.
 What matters most – is what our customers say about us.
 We strive to do our best and have a deep passion for sharing and turning others on to scuba diving.
 Check out our reviews on Google, Yelp and Facebook.

 Physical: For safety, all students must complete a brief scuba medical questionnaire.
-If any of these apply to you, for safety precaution, your medical doctor must assess the condition as it relates to diving, and sign a medical form which confirms you’re fit to dive.
-Click here to download the PADI Medical Statement.
+If any of the questions apply to you, for safety precautions, your medical doctor must assess the condition as it relates to diving, and sign a medical form which confirms you’re fit to dive.
+Click here to download the Medical Statement.

 Personal Scuba Gear: The items required for class are: mask, snorkel, boots and scuba grade fins.
 This is included within the all-inclusive package.
 Remaining rental equipment is provided for class completion.

-To enroll for class, you will need to visit the dive shop, pay for your enrollment, complete a medical questionnaire, select your class dates, and get outfitted for your personal gear.
+You can visit our dive shop, pay for your enrollment, complete a medical questionnaire, select your class dates, and get outfitted for your personal gear.